Gson with Spring boot 2

 private Gson gson;

-To customize the default behavior of Gson instance, configure the respective property from below list.
+To customize the default behavior of Gson instance, configure the respective properties from the below list.
 GsonAutoConfiguration uses these properties while initializing the Gson instance.

 # Format to use when serializing Date objects.